 The syslog forwarding can be used additionally.

-logging: syslog: # Log level that will be sent to syslog: INFO, WARNING, ERROR level: 'INFO' # Server and port server: 'localhost' port: 514 # Syslog facility to use facility: 'local7'
+logging: syslog: # Log level that will be sent to syslog: INFO, WARNING, ERROR level: 'INFO' # Server, port and protocol # UDP is recommended.
+With TCP, the syslog server needs to run and accept connections when the Helfertool is started. server: 'localhost' port: 514 protocol: 'udp' # Syslog facility to use facility: 'local7'

 true in production!